ukflava/scheduler-api/README.md

 npm start
 ```

-Running the server so it returns an error when saving/deleting for testing the client's error handling capabilities
+Running the server so it returns an error when saving/deleting for adtesting the client's error handling capabilities
 ```sh
 npm run error
 ```